GarenWoo/0124_MinimalProxy-ERC20Permit-ERC721Permit/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.19;

-import "./FairTokenGFT.sol";
+import "./FairTokenGFT_V1.sol";
 import "@openzeppelin/contracts/proxy/Clones.sol";
 import "@openzeppelin/contracts/access/Ownable.sol";

 /**
- * @title This is a factory contract that clones ERC20Token contract instance as inscription *
+ * @title This is a factory contract that deploys inscription (ERC-20 token) contract instances by cloning a logic contract that provides the implementation of the inscription.
+ *
  * @author Garen Woo
  */
-contract ERC20TokenFactory is Ownable {
+contract ERC20TokenFactory_V1 is Ownable {
     using Clones for address;

     // This is the address of the implement contract(template of ERC20Token contract) address private libraryAddress;

     struct InscriptionStruct {
         string name;
         string symbol;
         uint256 totalSupply;
         uint256 perMint;
     }

     mapping(address => InscriptionStruct) public inscriptionInfo;

     event ImpleCloned(address instanceAddress);

     /**